Jsrra/Booze-Hound/README.md

 # Project-1

-As an avid/frequent traveler,

-I want to know the know the weather of my intended destination during my defined time frame,

-so that I can decide if I should go.
+## User Story
+AS AN avid traveler who loves to visit places around the world,

+I WANT to have critical information about potential travel destinations such as the weather forecast, top-rated restaurants, and famous tourist sites,

+SO THAT I can make better informed decisions when planning for trips.